jreiche/bayts/README.md

 The derived conditional NF probability was added to the combined time series of conditional NF probabilities derived from the previous LNDVIn, S1VVn and P2HVn time series observations (t–i).
 Second, we flagged a potential deforestation event in the case that the conditional NF probability was larger than 0.5.
 We calculated the probability of deforestation using iterative Bayesian updating.
 Future observation (t+i) were used to update the probability of deforestation in order to confirm or reject the flagged deforestation event.

 ![fig](method_overview.jpg)
-Figure 1.
+<sub>Figure 1.
 Probabilistic approach used to combine time series of Landsat NDVI (LNDVIn), Sentinel-1 VV (S1VVn) and ALOS-2 PALSAR-2 HV (P2HVn) observations and to detect deforestation in near real-time.
-(Reiche et al., under review)
+(Reiche et al., under review) </sub>

 ## Install